-Artificial Intelligence uses an approximation of the way the human brain reasons, using inexact and incomplete knowledge to produce decisions and actions in an adaptive way, with experience built up over time.
+It uses an assembly of nature-inspired computational methods to approximate complex real-world problems where mathematical or traditional modeling have proven ineffective or inaccurate.
+Artificial Intelligence uses an approximation of the way the human brain reasons, using inexact and incomplete knowledge to produce actions in an adaptive way, with experience built up over time.

 AI on the Edge

-AI enables much more efficient end-to-end solutions by switching from a centralized to a distributed intelligence system, where some of the analysis done in the cloud is moved closer to the sensing and actions.
-This distributed approach significantly reduces both the required bandwidth for data transfer and the processing capabilities of cloud servers.
-It also offers data privacy advantages, as personal source data is pre-analyzed and provided to service providers with a higher level of interpretation.
+AI enables much more efficient end-to-end solutions when the analysis done in the cloud is moved closer to the sensing and actions.
+This distributed approach significantly reduces both the required bandwidth for data transfer and the processing capabilities of cloud servers, leveraging modern computing capabilities at the edge.
+It also offers user data sovereignty advantages, as personal source data is pre-analyzed and provided to service providers with a higher level of interpretation.

 Artificial Intelligence @ ST